Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Sunriver Resort has an awesome indoor pool which is great in the winter.
 Image from their website.

-No matter where you choose to stay, be sure to book in advance during the busy winter season, especially over the holidays.
+No matter where you choose to stay, try to book in advance during the busy winter season, especially over the holidays.
 Learn more about the best Bend resorts and other places to stay in Bend.

 Planning for Winter Travel Conditions near Bend